 What is Hand Hygiene?

-Hand hygiene refers to removing or killing germs (microorganisms) on a person's hands by alcohol hand rub or soap and water.
+Hand hygiene refers to removing or killing germs (microorganisms) on a person's hands with alcohol hand rub or soap and water.
 These germs may have been picked up during contact with patients, contaminated equipment or the environment.

 Why is it important?